MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 Azure AI Search has integrated operations with applied AI in the Azure cloud.
 Integration depends on services running within the same region.
 This is a requirement for data residency and for efficient operations.

-Verifying region availability can save you time and frusteration because you need to choose a region that supports all of the services you want to use.
+Verifying region availability can save you time and frustration because you need to choose a region that supports all of the services you want to use.

 Start here: